Best Push Notification Services to Engage Your Audience

 That said, what you might not get in extra features and functionality, Google makes up for with analytics integration.

-Leanplum covers the whole spectrum of audience communications: email marketing, push notifications, app inbox messages, app UX, and more.
+Leanplum's push notification platform covers the whole spectrum of audience communications: email marketing, mobile notifications, app inbox messages, and more.

-It’s one of the leading mobile marketing platforms, offering everything you’ll need for starting and scaling a push notification strategy.
+It's one of the leading mobile marketing platforms, offering a complete toolkit including everything you'll need for scaling a successful push notification strategy.

-In addition, it comes complete with A/B testing, automation tools, and personalization features so you can get even more out of your real-time user notifications.
+In addition, it comes complete with A/B testing, automation tools, and push notification personalization features so you can get even more out of your real-time user notifications.

 Price: Contact them for a custom quote based on your requirements

-PushBots is a push notification service with a couple of really great strengths.
+PushBots is a push notification service with a couple of great strengths.

 For one, it’s chock full of automation.
 While there will come times when you need to manually push out notifications, there’s much of it you may want to streamline and this app allows you to do that.